Overcoming Narcissistic abuse, by Elizabeth Shaw – Life Coach.

 If they give you any form of explanation as to why it’s your fault, it’s to leave you feeling bewildered and annoyed.

 “Why do you have to make everything so difficult.”
 This is when you’ve started to realise who and what they are, started creating boundaries and saying no, you’ll get things like.
 “Why are you being difficult.”
 And “Why do you have to be so awkward.”
-In reality your sticking to who you are.
+In reality, your sticking to who you are.
 Your truths and how you want to live.
-Yet they want to break you down, make you give in and they want that power and control back over you. they want you back in the trance doing everything their way.
+Yet they want to break you down, make you give in, and they want that power and control back over you.
+They want you back in a trance doing everything their way.

 “It’s only messages at least I’m not cheating.”
 They probably are cheating, but they’ll not admit that.
 They are definitely looking for a new source of supply.